BCN-WEBDEV/cheatsheet/m2/mongo.md

 #### Extra

-- `db.name_collection.find({expression}, {projection})` The projection allow us to especify what properties we want to retrivwe from the database.
+- `db.name_collection.find({expression}, {projection})` The projection allow us to especify what properties we want to retrive from the database.
 A value of 1 means that we want that property, a value of 0 means that we don't want that property.
 An example could be `db.name_collection.find({name: 'foo'}, {name: 1, _id: 0})`.

 - `db.name_collection.find().pretty()` It formats the data retrived to be more readeble.